Fittonia Plant Care: Learn How To Grow Nerve Plants

 Red vein Fittonia Plant

-How To Grow Nerve Plant?
+How To Grow Nerve Plants?

 Remember that these plants naturally grow on the jungle floor in the tropics of South America, so they like low lighting.